Complexity of distances: Theory of generalized analytic equivalence relations: Introduction

-As mentioned above, the pseudometrics from the preceding theorem actually belong to a special class of analytic pseudometrics, which we call \emph{CTR orbit pseudometrics}.
-We refer the reader to Section \ref{subsection:orbitPseudometrics} for a precise definition. \begin{thmx} \begin{enumerate} \item All the pseudometrics from Theorem \ref{thm:intro1} \eqref{thm:intro1:(1)} are Borel-uniformly continuous bi-reducible with a CTR orbit pseudometric. \item The equivalence relation $E_1$ is not Borel reducible to any equivalence relation given by a CTR orbit pseudometric. \end{enumerate} \end{thmx}
+As mentioned above, most of the interesting pseudometrics from functional analysis and metric geometry (including the Gromov-Hausdorff distance), and which are investigated in \cite{CDKpart2}, actually belong to a special class of analytic pseudometrics, which we call \emph{CTR orbit pseudometrics}.
+We refer the reader to Section \ref{section:orbitPseudometrics} for a precise definition.
+CTR orbit pseudometrics naturally generalize orbit equivalence relations and we are able to extend the well known result of Kechris and Louveau (from \cite{KeLo97}) on non-reducibility of the equivalence relation $E_1$ into them. \begin{thmx} \begin{enumerate} \item Gromov-Hausdorff distance (and therefore all other distances bi-reducible with it, see \cite{CDKpart2}) is Borel-uniformly continuous bi-reducible with a CTR orbit pseudometric (see Theorem~\ref{thm:ghCTR}). \item The equivalence relation $E_1$ is not Borel reducible to any equivalence relation given by a CTR orbit pseudometric (see Theorem~\ref{thm:E1notreducible}). \end{enumerate} \end{thmx} Next, we answer Question 8.4 from \cite{BYDNT} by proving the following.
+The Kadets distance will be defined in the next section.

-Next we extend the results from \cite{BYDNT} where it was shown that the equivalence classes of the Gromov-Hausdorff and Kadets distances are Borel. \begin{thmx} The pseudometrics from Theorem \ref{thm:intro1}, except the uniform distance for which we do not know the answer, have Borel classes of equivalence. \end{thmx}

-Note that the equivalence relations induced by the pseudometrics from Theorem \ref{thm:intro1} are analytic non-Borel since a universal orbit equivalence relation is Borel reducible to them.
-It is well known that orbit equivalence relations are in general not Borel (see e.g. \cite[Chapter 9]{gao}).